When positive change is created, people or companies often want to communicate about it. Better Cotton is no different.

 Better Cotton Claims Framework V3.0

 We also have many other communications assets available for members to use, such as images, videos, ready-made materials and Stories from the Field.
 By combining claims in the framework with these other resources, Better Cotton Members can articulate a compelling story that is meaningful to them and their customers.
+Better Cotton Stories from the Field assets can be accessed here.

 Members should always refer to the Better Cotton Claims Framework to ensure that the context in which they want to use a claim is not in breach of their agreed conduct as a member.